p4ulor/Object-Detector-App/docs/README.md

 This text details things about conditions, state handling, decisions made, reminders, errors, user experience, etc. The actual details are in the code of course.

 ### HomeScreen 🏠
-- Everytime the user navigates to this screen the preferences are loaded
+- Everytime the user navigates to this screen the preferences, secret preferences (gemini api key) and the unreached achievements are loaded
 - When existing the screen or minimizing the app, the camera is unbinded
 - Toggling on Gemini doesn't stop the image analysis from MediaPipe from running in the background because I didn't want to have to rebind the camera just to do so, but it stops the flow emissions of results
 - For simplicity sake, only the latest message of Gemini is saved when the user leaves the screen or toggled off/on Gemini

 ### SettingsScreen 🔧
-- Everytime the user navigates to this screen the preferences are loaded
+- Everytime the user navigates to this screen the preferences and secret preferences are loaded
-- When the app that's installed doesn't have the MediaPipe models: The preferences are still step, but MediaPipe won't be running in the ImageAnalysis use case
+- When the app that's installed doesn't have the MediaPipe models: The preferences are still set, but MediaPipe won't be running in the ImageAnalysis use case

 ### AchievementsScreen 🏅
+- Everytime the user navigates to this screen, the list of achievements are loaded

 ## Authentication 🛂
 - [App signing](https://developer.android.com/studio/publish/app-signing#generate-key) is used to authenticate the clients (android phones) doing requests to the Firebase project.
 So the SHA-1 that's used in production should be the one that's printed form the "release" signingConfig, which is shown when running `./gradlew signingReport`.